micuentadecasa/agentsbase/docs/planning copy.md

 You will follow these modified phases sequentially and autonomously.
 The key change is that you will **NOT** create tasks for generating `state_spec.yaml` or `tools_spec.yaml`.
 You will move directly from graph specification to code implementation.

 #### **Phase 0: Workspace Initialization**
-1.  **Erase tasks folder:** Before any other action, perform a hard reset of the task directory.
-If . **Delete all existing files and subdirectories** within the `/tasks` folder to ensure a clean slate. remember that we will generate code in the `/backend_gen` folder
+1.  **Hard Reset:** Before any other action, perform a hard reset of the task directory. **Delete all existing files and subdirectories** within the `/tasks` folder to ensure a clean slate. then perform a hard reset of the task directory. **Delete all existing files and subdirectories** within the `/backend_gen` folder to ensure a clean slate. then copy the content of the `/backend_` folder  into the `/backend_gen` folder

 #### **Phase 1: Node Specification & Flow Design**
 1.  **Internalize Documentation:** Thoroughly read and synthesize the documents provided in this prompt.